 Protein additions include:

-- Dried Insects: Crickets, mealworms, river shrimp, blood worms
+- Dried Insects: Crickets, mealworms, river shrimp, blood worms, dried shrimp, brine shrimp

 - Dry Dog Food: A few pieces of high protein kibble, crushed.